haradonmatwit/EZ-Expense/README.md

 3) After downloaded, the user can either log into an existing account or create a new account.
 4)Once the account has been established, the previous data will be displayed.
+5) Next you will need to create an emulator (you will do this once), you will follow these steps:
+            -click device manager in the upper right hand corner -click create device
+            -make sure that it is a phone and the version we used was pixel 2
+            - there will be a triangle on the same line as device, click to run